 - 12.1.
-The planning and organisation of the Relationships and Sex Education programme is the responsibility of an Assistant Principal. - 12.2.
-Liaison needs to be maintained with other curriculum leaders, the DSL and senior members of staff in each school responsible for the Curriculum. - 12.3.
-Pupils will have opportunities to review and reflect on their learning during lessons, as well as pupil voice at varying points in the year.
-This will help shape the curriculum moving forward.
+The planning and organisation of the Relationships and Sex Education programme is the responsibility of an Assistant Principal (responsible for PSHE). - 12.2.
+Liaison needs to be maintained with other subject leaders, the DSL and other members of the Senior Leadership Team

+12.3. .
+Pupils will have opportunities to review and reflect on their learning during lessons, pupil voice at varying points in the year.
+This will help shape the curriculum moving as well as forward.